r00thouse/hacky-sympa-mod/README.md

 * imapSSLPort (integer) - IMAP server port
 * smptServer (string) - In order to send emails, it's necessary to connect to the moderator's email provider SMTP server
 * smtpPort (integer) - SMTP server port
+* blacklistFile (string) - Name of the text file containing emails in the black list (one email per line)

 ##How it works